propfeds/lemmas-garden/README.md

 ### 2. Mid-game

 - **Sunflowers** & sunflower batteries!
+  - This cultivar of sunflowers is dysfunctional.
+They cannot turn their heads to face the sun, even when they're young.
+Regardless, Lemma often brushes over their heads as if they were her children.
   - Accelerate plant growth in adjacent plots
   - Its ability to head towards the sun will get weaker as it gets older, and the flowers can only stay heading east
+  - GIANT SUN FLOWERS LATE GAME
   - Fact: plants actually grow faster at night, as they photosynthesise in daylight, and use the stored energy at night
   - Snow buttercups can face sun too - mini snow batteries?